binxio/iam-sudo/README.md

 their own.
 Without the `remote` flag, the user will not be able to get more permissions, than granted to him/her.

-## Sudo Policy
+### Sudo simulated Policy
-To limit the roles which can be assumed, a policy can be specified.
+To limit the roles which can be simulated, a policy can be specified.
 The following snippet shows the default sudo policy:

 ```yaml